aksshatgovind/Package_Delivery_Database/README.md

 ## Installation and Usage:

-1) Install MySQL or any other compatible database server.
+1) Install MySQL or any other compatible database server
-2) Create a new database for the package delivery system.
+2) Create a new database for the package delivery system
-3) Import the Pack_Del_Sys.sql file into the database.
+3) Import the Pack_Del_Sys.sql file into the database